 The Woods Hole Oceanographic Institution (WHOI) plays a leading role in southeastern Massachusetts' "Blue Economy," the commercial, academic and government business ecosystem responsible for \$3.5 billion of economic benefit.
 Fundamental to WHOI's marine activity is the Iselin Dock, the most complete waterfront facility dedicated to the support of ocean-going research vessel and underwater vehicle operations in the United States.
 Iselin Dock is the homeport for the large research vessels Atlantis and Neil Armstrong and the coastal research vessel Tioga.
 The dock also routinely provides berthing to government research vessels, other academic research vessels, commercial ships and numerous yachts.
 The dock facility houses test facilities, shops and staging areas for submersibles and robotic vehicles.
 These facilities are used by all the scientific disciplines within WHOI, as well as researchers from around the region.
 The economic value of the activities on the dock exceeds \$35 million per year.
-The dock is now 48 years into its 50year engineering design life and requires significant and increasing annual maintenance to address age-related deterioration of steel and decking.
+The dock is now close to the end of its 50-year engineering design life and requires significant and increasing annual maintenance to address age-related deterioration of steel and decking.
 Because of this, WHOI plans to replace the dock with a new, state-of-the-art facility in order to provide the infrastructure to support WHOI's important work for the next half century.
-The Institution anticipates a project timeline of up to 10 years, and is seeking funding to perform a feasibility study to define the scope of the project in more detail and begin the planning process.